 Got a favorite hotel card we didn't cover?
 We would love to hear from you in the comments.

-For rates and fees of the cards mentioned in this post, please visit the following links: Hilton Honors American Express Ascend Card (Rates & Fees), Marriott Bonvoy Business™ American Express® Card (Rates & Fees), and Barclaycard Arrival Plus® World Elite Mastercard® (See Terms)
+For rates and fees of the cards mentioned in this post, please visit the following links: Hilton Honors American Express Surpass® Card (Rates & Fees), and Marriott Bonvoy Business™ American Express® Card (Rates & Fees)

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.